Automations put your processes on auto-pilot and save you time, so we understand that it's frustrating if they're not working as intended.

 You can see which question is associated with project type (if any) by hovering over the linked icon.

-As always, if you make changes to your contact form, remember to hit Publish.
+If you make changes to your contact form, remember to hit Publish.

 Still have questions?
 Feel free to send us a message by clicking the Question Mark icon on any HoneyBook page.
 Our team is always happy to help!